phbradley/ADAPT/README.md

     --outfile_prefix /path/to/output/run1_design_jobN
 ```

+`--tcr_pdbids` lists the TCR framework templates to use

+`--design_cdrs` tells ADAPT which CDR loops to design, where the loops are numbered

+0 - CDR1A
+1 - CDR2A
+2 - CDR2.5A (additional variable loop between CDR2 and CDR3)
+3 - CDR3A
+4 - CDR1B
+5 - CDR2B
+6 - CDR2.5B (additional variable loop between CDR2 and CDR3)
+7 - CDR3B

-where `jobN` would vary across the different jobs, and `design_targets.tsv` specifies the pMHC targets and would look something like this:
+`jobN` in the `--outfile_prefix` would vary across the different jobs,
+and `design_targets.tsv` specifies the pMHC targets and would look something like this:

 ```
 organism	mhc_class	mhc	peptide